Skip to main content

 Environment configuration

-To work with WebJET Elements you mainly need Node.js and npm.
-Because the library relies on Custom Elements, Shadow DOM, and ES modules, it is best to develop and test in a modern browser.
+In order to work with WebJET Elements, you mainly need an environment with Node.js and npm installed.
+Since the library uses Custom Elements, Shadow DOM and ES modules, it pays to use a modern browser for development and testing.

 What you need

-• Node.js 18 or newer – for installing the package and building your project locally.
+• Node.js 18 or newer - to install the package and build the project locally.

-• npm – bundled with Node.js and used to manage dependencies.
+• npm - part of Node.js, used to manage dependencies.

-• A code editor – for example Visual Studio Code or WebStorm.
+• Code Editor - for example, Visual Studio Code or WebStorm.

-• A modern browser – such as Chrome, Edge, Firefox, or Safari.
+• Modern browser - for example Chrome, Edge, Firefox or Safari.

 Terminal

-When working with WebJET Elements, you will use the terminal to install dependencies, run builds, and start local development servers.
-You do not need advanced shell knowledge, but basic command-line familiarity is very helpful.
+When working with WebJET Elements, you will use the terminal to install the package, run the build or the local development server.
+You don't need to know advanced shell scripting, but a basic understanding of the command line is very useful.

-On Windows, Command Prompt, PowerShell, or Windows Terminal work well.
+On Windows you can use Command Prompt, PowerShell or Windows Terminal.
 On macOS and Linux, the built-in terminal is sufficient.

 Node & npm

-The recommended minimum Node.js version is 18+.
-You can verify your installed versions with the commands below.
+The recommended minimum version of Node.js is 18+.
+You can verify the currently installed versions by using the commands below.

 $ node --version